 Reputable keyboard apps disable learning, suggestions, and recording when you're typing in password fields or entering payment information.
 All major keyboards mentioned in this article implement this security feature.
 Additionally, many offer incognito modes for when you're typing sensitive information in non-password fields.

 Yes, all leading grammar check keyboards support multiple languages, though the quality of grammar checking varies by language.
-Gboard supports the most languages overall (over 500), while CleverType offers the most comprehensive grammar checking across major languages (17 languages with full grammar support).
-Most keyboards allow quick switching between languages.
+Gboard supports the most languages overall (over 500), while CleverType offers the most comprehensive grammar checking across major languages (25 languages with full grammar support as of 2026).
+Most keyboards allow quick switching between languages, and newer models can automatically detect language switches mid-sentence.

 Most modern grammar keyboards support both tap and swipe typing.
 Grammar checking functions work regardless of input method, analyzing the resulting text rather than how it was entered.
 SwiftKey and Gboard are particularly strong with swipe accuracy, while CleverType offers the best grammar checking of swipe-generated text.